ZGCompute/freeCoG/README.md

  --volume rendering for CT, PET, MRI, etc...

-Dependencies include: Numpy, Scipy, nibabel, nipype, freesurfer, fsl, mrtrix, Mayavi, Mahotas
+Dependencies include:

+Python 2.7.X
+numpy
+scipy
+Matplotlib
+nibabel
+nipype
+Mahotas
+freesurfer
+fsl
+ANTs
+Mayavi
+Vistasoft
+VTK

 To install freeCoG as a Python package, you should first install all dependences (see below), and use either pip or easy_install: